-Justine Maïwore1*, Daouda Youssouf1, Alhadji Toudjani Amadou1, Martin-Paul Baane2, Léopold Tatsadjieu Ngoune3 and Didier Montet4
+Justine Maïwore1*, Daouda Youssouf1, Alhadji Toudjani Amadou1, Martin-Paul Baane2, Léopold Tatsadjieu Ngoune3 and Et Didier Montet4

 1Department of Life and Earth Sciences, University of Maroua, Higher Teachers’ Training College, Maroua, Cameroon